elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

 **The objects participating in this pattern are:**

-**Mediator** -- In example code: _Chatroom_
+**Mediator** -- example code: _Chatroom_

-- defines an interface for communicating with Colleague objects
+- It specifies an interface for interacting with Colleague objects
 - maintains references to Colleague objects
-- manages central control over operations
+- manages central control over operations.

-**Colleagues** -- In example code: _Participants_
+**Colleagues** -- example code: _Participants_

-- objects that are being mediated by the Mediator
+- objects that the Mediator is mediating
-- each instance maintains a reference to the Mediator
+- each instance maintains a connection (reference) to the Mediator

 <br/>